THE BEST CHOICE TO LEARN, WORK, LEAD

 District 49 Board of Education directors unanimously approved a resolution supporting American Education Week Nov.
 10 during a regular monthly board meeting.

-The Board of Education held a regular meeting at 6:30 p.m. on Thursday, November 9, 2017 in the board room at the Education Service Center.
+The Board of Education held a work session at 6:30 p.m. on Wednesday, November 29, 2017 in the board room at the Education Service Center.
 The agenda and revised packet are available for download.